 • Operating Effectiveness Checks ensure those controls actually run day in, day out.

-Nailing this sequence upfront makes gathering screenshots, reports, and logs almost routine.
-You’ll know exactly which artifacts line up with each control and when to pull them.
+Knowing this sequence upfront makes gathering screenshots, reports, and logs routine.
+You’ll know which artifacts line up with each control and when to pull them.

 Auditor Test Steps Explained

-Next comes the real-world check: they’ll dive into system logs, extracts, and configuration snapshots to prove controls fire as designed.
-It’s like checking that every link in a chain holds under load.
+Next comes the real-world check: they pull system logs, extracts, and configuration snapshots to prove controls fire as designed.

 1. Define The Population